-There was considerable reaction.
-Immediately after the show, the NBC switchboard in New season with a bang.
-Shore York received calls of protest. needed something different, But a top NBC executive thought something unique.
-So he called any feedback at all was a posi-Sun Ra at his home in Phila-tive sign.
+There was considerable reacdy hit Saturday Night Live, tion.
+Immediately after the show, the NBC switchboard in New York received calls of protest.
+But a top NBC executive thought something unique.
+So he called any feedback at all was a positive sign.
 The mail ran 50/50.
-From Waycross, Georgia, one Shore told db, "We wanted to viewer wrote, "I wasn't thrilled expose all America to the by his Saturns," referring to Sun cosmic genius of Sun Ra.
-Be- Ra's organ cover.
-A viewer in Richmond, Virginia, said, "Thanks for giving Sun Ra his first network appearance."
+From Waycross, Georgia, one Shore told db, "We wanted to viewer wrote, "I wasn't thrilled expose all America to the by his Saturns," referring to Sun Ra's organ cover.
+A viewer in Richmond, Virginia, said, "Thanks for giving Sun Ra his first network appearance.

-Saturday Night Live has featured jazz performers before, including Keith Jarrett, Al Jarreau, galatic Arkestra.
-In keeping with Betty Carter and Howard John-Saturday Night Live policy, Sun son's Gravity.
-Will there be Ra was given complete freedom others?
+Saturday Night Live has featured jazz performers before, including Keith Jarrett, Al Jarreau, Betty Carter and Howard Johnson's Gravity.
+Will there be others?
 "Yes," Shore said.
-"If in the choosing and presentation they're as far out as Sun Ra, they've got a chance."
+"If they're as far out as Sun Ra. they've got a chance.'

-Other networks have reever popular, Space Is The portedly expressed interest in a Place, featuring June Tyson and Sun Ra-Marie Osmond pilot.
+Other networks have reever popular, Space Is The portedly expressed interest in a